archismansaha/100DaysOfCode/README.md

 git pull upstream main
 ```
 **6.** Make new branch(change branch name as you want):
+> In branch your changes doesnot affect production code .
+It's used to make production code bug free.
+And you should make branches when to do any changes in any code.
 ```
 git checkout -b <branch_name>
 ```